Positive temperature-dependent thermal conductivity induced by wavelike phonons in complex Ag-based argyrodites

 with the thermodynamic ensemble average $\langle \rangle_{T}$ of each force component $F_{I, \alpha}$ obtained according to:

-, and show the number of atoms in a primitive cell in Figure 1 (b).
+\(\sigma^A(T)\) measures the standard deviation of the distribution of anharmonic force components \(F_{I,\alpha}^A\) at temperature \(T\) along the \(\alpha\) direction.
 It is apparent that, as the number of atoms in a primitive cell increases, the anharmonicity $\sigma$ also increases.
 Thus, the more structurally complex argyrodites, $\rm Ag_{8}SnS_{6}$, $\rm Ag_{8}GeS_{6}$ and $\rm Ag_{9}GaS_{6}$, exhibit stronger anharmonicity compared with $\rm Ag_{7}PS_{6}$ and $\rm Ag_{7}AsS_{6}$.
 This indicates that the wavelike phonons can become more significant due to an increased overlap of the closely spaced phonon branches with larger linewidths.